FAQs

 • You mention Hawaiian Kahuna massage a few times.
 What is it?
 The Hawaiian Kahuna massage is the base of our unique signature bodywork.
 Please refer to additional information below.

 • How can I pay?
-You can pay cash or using your credit card.
+You can pay cash, by bank transfer or using your credit card.
 A small C/C processing fee is added to the treatment price.

 About Kahuna Massage